How Russian soldiers ran a ‘cleansing’ operation in Bucha

 On March 17 and 18, a Russian soldier named Ivan called his mother from Bucha.
 She’d forgotten which military unit he belonged to and he reminded her: 74268 — the 234th Guards Airborne Assault Regiment, which is part of the 76th Guards Airborne Assault Division.

-Ivan said that Russians “shoot everyone, who gives a f— who it might be: a child, a woman, an old lady, an old man.
+Ivan said that Russians “shoot everyone … a child, a woman, an old lady, an old man.
 Anyone who has weapons gets killed.
 Absolutely everyone.”

 He explained that his unit goes out for “cleansing” on its tanks, seizing weapons, strip-searching people and examining their phones “to see if there is information or who is against us.”